-Before you apply for life insurance, you’ll need to calculate what your insurance needs are, because you’re in a later stage of life, your needs are very different from other applicants.
-The first thing that you should look at is any debts that you would leave behind.
-There is a chance that you don’t have a lot of debt, which means that you can consider getting a smaller life insurance plan.
+Now you need to calculate your insurance needs, because you’re in a later stage of life, your needs are very different from other applicants.
+First, look at is any debts that you would leave behind.
+You may not have a lot of debt, which means that you can consider getting a smaller life insurance plan.

 Another factor that you should look at is if anyone currently relies on your salary to pay for basic expenses.
-The secondary goal of life insurance is to replace your income if you were to pass away.
 If you’re in a stage of life where nobody relies on your paycheck, you can get a much smaller insurance plan.
-Our independent insurance agents can help you decide how much life insurance you need.

 Even if you’ve been turned down for coverage in the past, we can give you several options for affordable life insurance coverage.
-If you’re in poor health or have several pre-existing conditions, we can help connect you with a no medical exam.
-These exams are a great way for anyone to get coverage that has been declined in the past.
-As you can guess from the name, you can buy life insurance without having to take the medical exam.
+If you’re in poor health or have several pre-existing conditions, there are life insurance options.
+One choice is to go with a no exam life insurance plan.

 If at any time you have a question or just need a clarification please feel free to contact us.